fxboxed/eugo/content/europe/best-spots/_index.md

 Here's a few things you absolutely have to do:

 *   Ride Tram 28: It's a classic Lisbon experience, taking you through some of the city's most picturesque neighborhoods.
-*   Explore Alfama: Get lost in the labyrinthine streets of Lisbon's oldest district, filled with history and character. [neighborhood food tours](https://www.tripadvisor.com/Attractions-g189158-Activities-Lisbon_Lisbon_District_Central_Portugal.html) are a must!
+*   Explore Alfama: Get lost in the labyrinthine streets of Lisbon's oldest district, filled with history and character. neighborhood food toursare a must!
 *   Indulge in Pastéis de Nata: These custard tarts are a Lisbon staple, and you'll find them in almost every bakery.
 Don't miss out!

 > Lisbon is a city in [Portugal](/portugal) that gets under your skin.
 It's not just about the sights; it's about the feeling – the warmth of the people, the taste of the food, and the rhythm of the city.
 It's a place where you can slow down, soak it all in, and create memories that will last a lifetime.

-And if you're feeling adventurous, consider a [day trips to nearby beaches](https://www.tripadvisor.com/Attractions-g189158-Activities-Lisbon_Lisbon_District_Central_Portugal.html).
+And if you're feeling adventurous, consider a day trips to nearby beaches.
 They're a great way to escape the city and enjoy the beautiful Portuguese coastline.

 ## 13\.
 Budapest

 Budapest, the capital of Hungary, is a city that's been steadily climbing everyone's must-see lists, and for good reason.
 It's got this amazing mix of history, culture, and a vibrant modern scene that just sucks you in.
 You'll find yourself wandering through streets lined with stunning architecture, from grand Baroque buildings to quirky, _art nouveau_ gems.
 It's a city that feels both familiar and totally unique at the same time.

 One of the things that makes Budapest so special is its thermal baths.
 Seriously, you can't go without experiencing them.
 Imagine soaking in warm, mineral-rich waters while surrounded by beautiful architecture – it's the perfect way to relax after a day of exploring.
 And the nightlife?
 Don't even get me started.
 The ruin bars are a must-see – these unique spots are set in abandoned buildings and courtyards, creating a super cool and alternative atmosphere.
-You can [explore Budapest's iconic attractions](https://www.tripadvisor.com/Attractions-g274887-Activities-Budapest_Central_Hungary.html) and enjoy a drink or two.
+You can explore Budapest's iconic attractions and enjoy a drink or two.

 Budapest is split by the Danube River, with Buda on one side and Pest on the other.
 Buda is hilly and offers amazing views, while Pest is flatter and full of life.
 You can easily hop between the two using one of the city's many bridges, each offering its own unique perspective. **It's a city that invites you to wander, discover, and simply enjoy the moment.**